borela-tech/js-toolbox/README.md

 * `--node`¹: Minimum supported NodeJS version;
 * `--platforms`: Controls the polyfills and it is used to determine if multiple build outputs are necessary based on the platforms specified;

+Other:

+* `--comment-flow`: Transform Flow annotations into comment blocks;
+* `--remove-flow`: Remove all Flow annotations.
+* `--watch`:  Watch for changes and rebuild files.

 ¹ The polyfill flags `browsers` and `node` are passed directly to [@babel/preset-env][preset-env], you can find more information of the accepted